Connic

 Copy the WebSocket URL and Secret

 After clicking Create, the connector detail drawer opens automatically with your credentials in the Configuration section.
-To access them later, hover over the connector in the Connector Flow and click the Eye icon.
+Authentication is enabled by default; disable Require Authentication only when middleware authenticates clients before they reach Connic.
+To access credentials later, hover over the connector in the Connector Flow and click the Eye icon.

 3